-Suppose that the contact symplectic lift $(M,V,v,S,\omega)$ is fit, so $\nu$-fit for some holomorphic symplectic potential $\nu$.
-Then by definition $(S,\omega)$ is holomorphically symplectically exact and the bundle $M\to S$ is holomorphically trivial, so the monodromy of any flat connection is trivial, so $\mu_\nu=0$.

 The $1$-form $\xi-\pi^*\nu$ is a flat connection.
 The bundle is holomorphically trivial, so the monodromy vanishes.
 So the bundle admits a parallel global section, say $y=h(x)$.
 Replace $y$ by $y-h(x)$ as our trivialisation of $M$.
 The level sets of $y$ parallel, \ie $\xi-\pi^*\nu$ vanishes on them.
-So $dy$ and $\xi-\pi^*\nu$ equal $1$ on $\partial_y$ and vanish on the level sets of $y$, so are equal:\(\xi=dy+\pi^*\nu\), fit. \item[4\(\,\rightarrow\,\)5] A $\nu$-fit lift has $\omega=d\nu$ and trivial bundle so the monodromy of any flat connection vanishes: so $\mu_\nu=0$. \item[5\(\,\rightarrow\,\)3] Vanishing monodromy makes the bundle trivial. \end{ProofSteps} \end{proof} \begin{corollary} Suppose that $(S,\omega)$ is a holomorphically exact holomorphic symplectic manifold and that $H^1(S,\mathbb{C})=0$.
-Then every contact symplectic lift over $(S,\omega)$ is fit. \end{corollary} \begin{proof} Since $(S,\omega)$ is holomorphically symplectically exact, $\omega=d\nu$ for some holomorphic symplectic potential $\nu$.
+So $dy$ and $\xi-\pi^*\nu$ equal $1$ on $\partial_y$ and vanish on the level sets of $y$, so are equal:\(\xi=dy+\pi^*\nu\), fit. \item[4\(\,\rightarrow\,\)5] A $\nu$-fit lift has $\omega=d\nu$ and trivial bundle so the monodromy of any flat connection vanishes: so $\mu_\nu=0$. \item[5\(\,\rightarrow\,\)3] Vanishing monodromy makes the bundle trivial. \end{ProofSteps} \end{proof} \begin{corollary} Suppose that $(S,\omega)$ is a holomorphically exact holomorphic symplectic manifold.
+Suppose that $H^1(S,\C)=0$.
+Then every contact symplectic lift over $(S,\omega)$ is fit. \end{corollary} \begin{proof} Because $(S,\omega)$ is holomorphically symplectically exact, $\omega=d\nu$ for some holomorphic symplectic potential $\nu$.
 Take a contact symplectic lift $(M,V,v,S,\omega)$.
 The monodromy $\mu_\nu\in H^1(S,\C)=\{0\}$ vanishes.
 By Theorem~\vref{theorem:fit}, $(M,V,v,S,\omega)$ is fit. \end{proof} \begin{corollary} Take a holomorphically exact contact symplectic lift $(M,V,v,S,\omega)$.
 Take the covering space $\hat{S}=\tilde{S}/\mu_\nu$ given by quotienting the universal covering by the monodromy.
 Then $(M,V,v,S,\omega)$ pulls back to $\hat{S}$ to become fit.
-Conversely, if the pullback of the contact symplectic lift to a covering space of $S$ is fit then the pullback of $\omega$ to that covering space is holomorphically exact, say with symplectic potential $\nu$, and the monodromy of that that symplectic potential vanishes on that covering space.
+Conversely, if the pullback of the contact symplectic lift to a covering space of $S$ is fit then the pullback of $\omega$ to that covering space is holomorphically exact, say with symplectic potential $\nu$.
+The monodromy of that symplectic potential vanishes on that covering space.
 Equivalently, the covering space is a covering space of \(\hat{S}\). \end{corollary}